Florida Officials Deny Pressuring Law Firm to Drop Newspaper Records Case

 The governor’s office said it reached out to Meros rather than the firm’s Miami counsel because Meros was a familiar contact who worked in the state capital, Tallahassee.

-Holland & Knight has not responded to a request for comment on whether it withdrew from the case due to a potential conflict of interest.
-According to the governor’s office, Jacquot neither participated in nor sought to influence the firm’s internal deliberations on whether it should move forward with the public records complaint in light of its simultaneous representation of the state and the Herald.
+Holland & Knight told Courthouse News that it declined to represent the Herald for legitimate reasons, including avoiding a potential conflict of interest.
+The firm said the litigation will move forward unimpeded through the newspaper’s new counsel.

+“After assessing the possibility of a conflict of interest, the confidentiality of client communications, and the risk of an adverse impact or delay on the Miami Herald’s records request, the firm concluded that it was best for another law firm to take over the matter,” the firm said.

-The Miami Herald said Monday that it has hired Linda LoCicero at Thomas & LoCicero to replace Holland & Knight for the public records lawsuit.
+The Herald said Monday that it has hired Linda LoCicero at Thomas & LoCicero to replace Holland & Knight for the public records lawsuit.

 Executive editor Aminda Marques Gonzalez said in a statement: “We are disappointed that the governor’s office would go so far as to apply pressure on our legal counsel to prevent the release of public records that are critical to the health and safety of Florida’s most vulnerable citizens.